 The learning agreement lists the modules you would have taken at London Met as part of your course and those you will take instead at the host institution.
 It is a document that promises to recognise the substitution of the modules and the undertaking that the replacement modules will be accepted as part of your degree.
 This document must be signed by the Erasmus Departmental Coordinator at London Met and then again by the responsible person at the host institution.

-Step five - Notify your Hub
+Step five - Notify your Student Office

 You will still be required to enrol as a student at London Metropolitan University before you start your exchange at the host university.
 This is done via Evision.